 It is common to use RSI readings when there is an identifiable current trend.
 During an uptrend, RSI tends to stay above 30 and can frequently exceed 70.
 On the other hand, when in a downtrend, it is rare to see the RSI hit 70, and the indicator frequently goes under 30.
 Therefore, some traders look to use RSI with trend indicators to check trend strength and spot potential reversals.
 Other signals can be generated by looking for divergences, failure swings and centerline crossovers.

-The Relative Strength Indicator (RSI) is a momentum oscillator that is most useful for stocks trading within a range.
+The Relative Strength Indicator is a momentum oscillator that is most useful for stocks trading within a range.
 The RSI line chart appears as a separate pane, and it can range from 0 at the bottom to 100 at the top.
-There are two horizontal lines which appear in this chart at the 30 and 70 values, since crossing below 30 is considered “oversold” and crossing 70 is considered “overbought”.
+There are two horizontal lines which appear in this chart at the 30 and 70 values, since crossing below 30 is considered “oversold” and crossing above 70 is considered “overbought”.
 Here is an example chart showing various overbought and oversold points.

-By no means does the RSI reaching 30 or 70 mean the stock is going to suddenly reverse in the opposite direction.
-A financial instrument can have an ‘overbought” RSI for weeks, months, or even years and still keep grinding higher.
+By no means does the indicator reaching 30 or 70 mean the stock is going to suddenly reverse in the opposite direction.
+A financial instrument can have an ‘overbought” status for weeks, months, or even years and still keep grinding higher.
 However, awareness of the RSI’s relative position can be helpful in understanding, on the whole, the relative position of a financial instrument’s price to its historical behavior.

 The dialog box for RSI allows you to adjust the days used to calculate the moving average as well as the color for the line chart.

-To see what Slopers in the comments section have been saying about this indicator, check out the archives located here.
+To see what Slopers in the comments section have been saying about the Relative Strength Index indicator, check out the archives located here.